Cosmological constraints from HSC Y1 lensing convergence PDF: Methods

 We adopt uniform priors on our parameters $S_8$ and $\Omega_m$, in intervals $[0.5, 1.0]$ and $[0.2, 0.4]$, respectively.
 Our prior is well-covered by the available simulations.
 Markov chain Monte Carlo (MCMC) sampling is performed using \texttt{emcee}~\cite{Foreman-Mackey2013a,Foreman-Mackey2013b}.

 We validate our likelihoods with a ``ranks plot'' \cite[e.g.,][]{Vehtari2019} shown in Fig.~\ref{fig:ranks}.
-To do so, we run MCMC on realizations drawn from the 30 cosmology-varied simulations within our prior.
+The rank statistic is a simple calibration test which relies on the fact that for a valid likelihood random draws from the posterior should be statistically indistinguishable from the true parameter vector.
+To construct the ranks plot, we run MCMC on realizations drawn from the 30 cosmology-varied simulations within our prior.
 To cleanly separate our training and test sets, all emulators are rebuilt without the test cosmology.
 We then order each Markov chain by its $S_8$ values and find the rank of the true $S_8$.
 For a valid likelihood, it should be impossible to statistically distinguish the true $S_8$ from randomly selected Monte Carlo samples, so the ranks should follow a uniform distribution.
 If the posterior is over-confident (under-confident), the histogram exhibits a U-shape (inverse U).
 However, because we only have a relatively small number of simulated cosmologies available within our prior, a perfectly uniform distribution may not be possible to attain.
 Indeed, Fig.~\ref{fig:ranks} shows an approximately uniform distribution for all data vector choices (PDF, power spectrum, and them jointly), except for spikes at the edges for the power spectrum and joint statistic.
 These spikes are attributable to a small number of simulations near the prior boundary where the power spectrum emulation appears to work less well.
 We do not expect these to affect our results as they have little overlap with our final posterior and the problem is mostly due to underestimated tails which are less important for the confidence levels typically considered.